 New Jersey Slip and Fall Accident Attorneys

-Slip and fall accidents are associated with minor bumps and bruises and even bad comedy acts, but the reality is that slip and fall accidents have the potential to cause SERIOUS DAMAGES.
-You know this because you or someone you love has been injured in a slip and fall accident, and now you’re facing ENORMOUS medical bills and other difficulties.
+Slip-and-fall accidents are associated with minor bumps and bruises and even bad comedy acts, but the reality is that slip/trip-and fall-accidents have the potential to cause serious injuries.
+You know this because you or someone you love has been injured in a slip-and-fall accident, and now you’re facing ENORMOUS medical bills and other difficulties as a result.
 Even worse, the accident could’ve been entirely prevented if it wasn’t for another party’s negligence.
 One question lingers in your mind: Why should I have to pay for someone else’s mistake?

 The answer is: You shouldn’t.

-Exercise your right to pursue compensation for your damages with help from the experienced New Jersey personal injury legal team at Lependorf & Silverstein, P.C.
-Our firm has focused on personal injury law for more than 20 YEARS.
-Let us put our experience into action to achieve an optimal outcome for your case.
+Exercise your right to pursue compensation for your injuries with help from the experienced New Jersey personal injury lawyers at Lependorf & Silverstein, P.C.
+Our firm has focused on personal injury law for more than 25 YEARS.
+Let us put our experience into action to get you the settlement you deserve.
 Your case may be worth MILLIONS of dollars.
-Take the first step towards a better future and call us today at (609) 240-0040 to receive a comprehensive case evaluation, free of charge.
+Take the first step towards a better future and call us today at (609) 240-0040 to receive a free, comprehensive, case evaluation.

 Our New Jersey Slip and Fall Accident Verdicts and Settlements